-However, medications are available to control TS symptoms that interfere with functioning.
+However, several medications are available to control TS symptoms that interfere with functioning.
 Except in more severe cases when tics are sometimes painful, the main reasons for medication are to improve appearance and lessen embarrassing social interactions.

 As with all medications, there are possible side effects that should be monitored carefully by the physician.

 Patients should always be included in the decision to take medication, as they are the best judge of how disruptive the symptoms are to them.

 Early diagnosis and treatment are crucial to help the person with TS cope with his or her condition.
 Often, people make fun of a person with TS.
 Parents of children with TS also may find it difficult to cope with their child’s behavior.
 When people with TS are diagnosed correctly and treated for the condition early, they can learn to cope with their disorder and accept that they are ok and normal.